llm-edge/hal-9100/README.md

 <summary><strong>Edge-first</strong></summary>
 <p>

 HAL-9100 does not require internet access by focusing on open source LLMs.
 Which means you own your data and your models.
+It runs on a Raspberry PI (LLM included).

 </p>
 </details>